BraiNDyMeeting/v2026/docs/index.md

 Hosted at one of India's most beautiful cities, BraiNDy 2026 offers a unique interdisciplinary academic environment that is perfectly suited to the meeting's focus.
 The event will provide an informal setting, encouraging close interaction among researchers.
 We also welcome a limited number of participants who can register to attend and present their work in poster sessions.
 This is an excellent opportunity for young researchers from various disciplines interested in brain dynamics to engage with established experts, share ideas, and explore potential collaborations.
 </p>

+If you have any queries, please reach out to us at <a href="mailto:braindy.meeting@gmail.com">braindy.meeting@gmail.com</a>.